solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Whiteboard design session/WDS trainer guide - Leveraging Azure Digital Twins in a supply chain.md

 3. How would Contoso Apparel monitor for humidity anomalies in near real-time?

-    Contoso Apparel could use Azure Stream Analytics to monitor for anomalies in near real-time, either using a query to find telemetry out of range, or utilizing the built-in anomaly detection capabilities.
-Alternatively, Contoso could also subscribe to the Digital Twin Telemetry Messages notification type and filter for telemetry out of range and route those to Event Grid for further processing.
+    Contoso can subscribe to the Digital Twin Telemetry Messages notification type and route those to Event Grid for further processing.
 Event routes are also used to handle events within the twin graph and send data from digital twin to digital twin.
 This is done by connecting event routes through Event Grid to compute resources, such as Azure Functions.
 These functions then define how twins should receive and respond to events.
+Alternatively, Contoso Apparel could use Azure Stream Analytics to monitor for anomalies in near real-time, either using a query to find telemetry out of range, or utilizing the built-in anomaly detection capabilities.

     ![Telemetry events are emitted from Azure Digital Twins and are dispatched to a series of event routes defined by a filter and an endpoint.
 Azure Functions and Azure Time Series insights are depicted as the downstream targets listening for these events.
 The Azure Function is shown to be modifying the twin graph.](media/event_routing.png "Azure Digital Twins Event Routes")